Javi1591/ContosoUniversity/README.md

 - Verify core CRUD flows for Students, Courses, Enrollments
 - Ensure pages render with no runtime errors and database interactions are correct.
 - Prevent regressions

+# Migrations
+- EF Core migrations are in: `ContosoUniversity/Migrations/`
+  - To list migrations locally: `dotnet ef migrations list`
+  - To apply the latest migration: `dotnet ef database update`

+# XML Scheme Note
+An XML seed file is included at `data/InitialData.xml`.